Mandates that create impact — deliberately anonymised.

 The case illustrates the ability to assess business models beyond the surface and to rigorously examine their numerical viability, economic substance and risk logic.
 The decisive factor was the early identification of a structurally unsustainable model and the clear preparation of the risks for the decision-making level.

-Privatisation & Market Liberalisation Reorganisation of a formerly state-shaped company after private equity acquisition Stabilisation and realignment of a regulation-related business model during significant market liberalisation, structural erosion and declining profitability.
+Privatisation & Market Liberalisation Reorganisation of a formerly state-related company after a private equity acquisition Stabilisation and repositioning of a regulation-related business model in a phase of market opening, structural change and increasing competitive pressure.

 Interim CFO & Client Negotiation Receivables recovery and expansion of a strained client relationship Interim commercial leadership, negotiation management and stabilisation of a key client mandate.